 Is it a JBL Flip 4?
 Is it an Ultimate Ears Boom 3?
-No, it the Tribit StormBox Bluetooth Speaker.
+No, it’s the Tribit StormBox Bluetooth Speaker.
 Tribit is relatively new to the market, but the company is already competing with some of the more prominent brands in the consumer electronics space.
-The Tribit StormBox Bluetooth Speaker is a portable Bluetooth Speaker designed to rival the likes of JBL, Sony and Ultimate Ears.
+The Tribit StormBox is a portable Bluetooth speaker designed to rival the JBL Flip series, Sony, and the Ultimate Ears Boom.
 Does Tribit achieve this?
 Let’s take a closer look and see.

 Tribit StormBox Specs